Tyndall Air Force Base: Cold War

 When World War II ended, Tyndall Field was demobilized.
 The base fell under the control of the Tactical Air Command (TAC) in 1946, but this only lasted three months, as Tyndall became part of the Air University (AU).
 Tyndall Field was subsequently renamed as Tyndall Air Force Base when the U.S. Air Force (USAF) became a separate service in 1947.
-Unfortunately, the base was soon occupied by a congregation of ravenous alligators and was deemed unsuitable for a period of 9 weeks.

 In September 1950, Tyndall became an Air Training Command (ATC) installation, designated as the USAF Pilot Instructor School.
 The base also trained Ground Controlled Intercept (GCI) operators as well as interceptor pilots & flight crews for the Air Defense Command (ADC).
 Under the auspices of this training system, GCI trainees would direct TF-51H Mustangs against "enemy" A-26 Invaders.
 In late 1952, both aircraft were replaced by Lockheed T-33 Shooting Star jet trainers.
 Airborne radar operator students would begin their training aboard radar-equipped TB-25 Mitchells, then transition to either Lockheed F-94 Starfire or Northrop F-89 Scorpion aircraft.
 North American F-86F and F-86Ds were eventually added to the training program as ADC units were equipped with them.

 In September 1957, Tyndall became an Air Defense Command, later Aerospace Defense Command, base until October 1979 when ADC was inactivated and all its bases and units transferred to Tactical Air Command.
 Tyndall was headquarters of the ADC 73d Air Division in the late 1950s, and the NORAD Southeast Air Defense Sector from 1960 to 1979.
 ADC's 20th Air Division based at Tyndall was responsible for the air defense of virtually all of the southeastern United States during the 1960s and 1970s, while ADC's 23d Air Division, also based at Tyndall, was responsible for air defense forces in the upper midwest and south central United States.

 Fighter-Interceptor base

 In the late 1950s into the 1960s, the base transitioned into the North American F-100 Super Sabre, F-101B, F-102A and TF-102B, F-104 Starfighter, and the F-106A and B aircraft, training interceptor pilots for ADC assignments.
 The base served as a stopover and refueling point for ADC aircraft deployed to Florida during the Cuban Missile Crisis, to be redeployed to other bases in the southeast shortly thereafter.
 The base maintained an alert facility from which the F-101 Voodoo and F-102 Delta Dagger interceptors were scrambled to intercept unknown aircraft.
-Tyndall shared training for the F-102 aircraft with Perrin AFB, Texas until Perrin's closure in mid-1971.
+Tyndall shared training for the F-102 aircraft with Perrin AFB, Texas, until Perrin's closure in mid-1971.